Sebismael23/cs2450-Software-Engineer-2025/README.md

 The application will display the memory registers on the left hand side of the window.

-Enter each instruction as a signed four-digit integer (e.g., +1007 for READ instruction) in these registers
+Enter each instruction as a signed six-digit integer (e.g., +010007 for READ instruction) in these registers.
+The first three digits represent the opcode (with a leading 0), and the last three digits represent the memory address (000-249).

 To finish entering the program, click either the "Run" button at the top right to run the entire program.
 The "Step Execution" button is a work in progress.